The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

 The performance of any {\inlj} algorithm mainly depends on the used index.
 However, when using {\rmi} in {\inlj} over challenging inputs, the join throughput deteriorates as the input data is difficult to learn and the accuracy of built {\rmi} becomes poor.
 In this case, the {\rmi} predicts a location which is far away from the true one, and hence the overhead of searching between the error bounds becomes significant.
 This is because when an {\rmi} is built for an input relation, it never changes the positions of the tuples in this relation.
 A key insight from a recent updatable learned index~\cite{DMY+20}, namely {\alex}, shows that when tuples are inserted using a learned model, the search over these tuples later, using the same model, will be improved significantly.
 Basically, \textit{model-based} insertion places a key at the position where the model predicts that the key should be.
 As a result, \textit{model-based} insertion reduces the model misprediction errors.
 This inspires us to propose a new read-only {\rmi}-based index, namely Gapped {\rmi} ({\grmi}), that substantially improves the lookup performance over typical {\rmi}, specially for datasets with challenging distributions.

 \textbf{{\grmi} Structure.} The proposed {\grmi} consists of a \textit{typical {\rmi}} and \textit{two gapped arrays}, one for keys and one for payloads.
 We assume both keys and payloads have fixed sizes.
 Any payload could be an actual record or a pointer to a variable-sized record, stored somewhere else.
 The gapped arrays are filled by model-based inserts of the input tuples (described later).
 The extra space used for the gaps is distributed among the elements of the array, to ensure that tuples are located closely to the predicted position when possible.
 The number of allocated gaps per input key is a user-defined parameter that can be tuned.
 For efficient lookup, the gapped arrays are associated with a bitmap to indicate whether each location in the array is filled or is still a gap.
+Figure~\ref{fig:linlj_grmi} depicts an example of a 2-levels {\grmi}, where we show only the gapped array for keys (white cells are gaps (i.e., empty)).

 {\grmi} has two main differences from {\alex}.
 First, {\grmi} is a \textit{read-only} data structure which is built once in the beginning and then used for lookup operations only.
 In contrast, {\alex} is more dynamic and can support updates, insertions and deletes.
 Second, {\alex} is a B-tree-like data structure which has internal nodes containing pointers and storing intermediate gapped arrays.
 Unlike {\alex}, {\grmi} just has only two \textit{continuous} gapped arrays, for keys and payloads, to perform the "last-mile" search operations in an efficient manner.
 Note that {\grmi} employs a typical {\rmi} for predicting the key's location, without any traversal for internal nodes as in {\alex}.
 Therefore, the {\grmi} lookup is extremely efficient compared to {\alex} as shown in our experiments (Section~\ref{sec:evaluation}).